-It’s best to check direct with the mobile phone network providers.
-There are four main ones - Spark (formerly Telecom), Vodafone, 2degrees and Skinny
+It is best to check direct with the mobile phone network providers.
+There are four main ones - Spark (formerly Telecom), Vodafone, 2degrees and Skinny.

-Alternatively, while you’re out and about exploring and job hunting, there are a number of ways you can access internet on the go.
-You can often find free Wi-Fi in city centres, or at coffee houses.
-Free internet and computer equipment is also available in public libraries, through the Aotearoa People’s Network Kaharoa (APNK), a partnership of our National Library of New Zealand with local libraries.
+You can often find free Wi-Fi in city centres and cafes.
+Free internet and computer equipment is also available in public libraries through the Aotearoa People’s Network Kaharoa (APNK), a partnership between our National Library of New Zealand and local libraries.

-You may find that New Zealand’s internet may run slower than you’re used to.
+You may find that New Zealand’s internet may run slower than you are used to.
 Speeds are improving and planning is underway for ultrafast broadband.

-When you find somewhere to live longer term, you’ll need to set up more permanent internet and phone connections.
+When you find somewhere to live longer term, you will need to set up more permanent internet and phone connections.
 Our Housing pages have more information.

-As you settle into New Zealand, you’ll want to re-connect with what’s happening in your home country, around the world and in your new community.
+As you settle into New Zealand, you will want to re-connect with what is happening in your home country, around the world and in your new community.